Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

   order by dateagi,GeoRegionIdPth,hhtypNamePth--, ir_lin, sr_lin

 ```
-  Limiting the variables that will be presented on the appliacation layer (in this case our chart) is an efficient use of data and compute resourses.Hence why we created the VHOLAPP3 view.
+  Limiting the variables that will be presented on the application layer (in this case our chart) is an efficient use of data and compute resources.
+Hence why we created the VHOLAPP3 view.

   Verify your view is created by running the following:
   ```markdown